tiagolopescerillion/Selfservice_Telegram_bot/README.md

 - Start from the default configuration that mirrors the menu currently hard coded inside `TelegramService`.
 - Edit labels, reorder items, or assign different functions from the dropdown.
+- Toggle the **Use built-in translation** switch per item to either keep the localized label or force the exact custom text you typed.
 - Import an existing JSON configuration file for further adjustments.
 - Download a ready-to-use JSON file.
 Rename it to `business-menu.override.json` and copy it to the